 What are some of your takeaways from your time documenting basketball at Barry Farms?

 My visits to Barry Farms allowed me to see how a sport gives people an indirect reason to celebrate community.
 I’m a huge basketball fan, so seeing high-level, on-court action was a treat.
-But I found the relationships between the fans and the individuals who make up the league more interesting.
+But I found the relationships between the fans and the individuals who make up the

 The nicknames for each bleacher section, the pickup games played by teens before the actual games, DJ Mixx playing the league theme song, and color commentary from league commissioner Rawls are all just a handful of pieces that make up the identity of the league.
 It’s more than just basketball.